ostrowr/send-me-a-secret/README.md

 Easily encrypt a short message such that only I can read it.

+Just want to encrypt a message?
+Go [here](https://ostro.ws/send-me-a-secret)

 ## Why?

 I often find myself needing a key sent to me, and not particularly trusting normal mechanisms of communication (Slack, email, etc) to prevent anyone else from reading it.

 Existing encryption tools are generally super complicated and unapproachable, especially for a non-technical user.

-Other alternatives like Signal are probably good – but they require you to make an account, and I've never actually read the code.
+Other alternatives like Signal are probably good – but they require you to make an account!
+Plus, I've never actually read the code.

 This library allows you to easily do 2 things:

 1. Generate matching `encrypt` and `decrypt` binaries.
 The `decrypt` binary contains your private key, so don't share it!
 It's much easier than remembering opaque gpg commands.
 2. Run a tiny web app that uses `encrypt` compiled into WebAssembly.
-This way, you can just send somebody a link (e.g. ostro.ws/send-me-a-secret) to easily encrypt a message using my public key.
+This way, you can just send somebody a link (e.g. [ostro.ws/send-me-a-secret](https://ostro.ws/send-me-a-secret)) to easily encrypt a message using my public key.
 If they don't trust their browser (or their browser extensions) they can always download and run one of the `encrypt` binaries directly.

 ## Limitations